maxbrundev/maxbrundev/README.md

 <h1 align="center">Hi everyone! 👋 </br> I'm Max Brun</h1>
 <h3 align="center">Gameplay Programmer at Gameloft Paris for the GameLab</h3>

-🤖 I am currently working on prototypes for the Gameloft's GameLab 🧪 / Support Optimization Programmer on Disney Dreamlight Valley ✨
+🤖 I am currently working as a Gameplay / Game System Programmer at Gameloft's GameLab 🧪 / Support Optimization Programmer on Disney Dreamlight Valley ✨

 🎮 Previously working on RollerCoaster Tycoon Touch at Nvizzio Creations 🎢

-⚡ I am Co-Creator of [Overload Engine](https://github.com/adriengivry/Overload) an open-source game engine project initiated during my studies and now a community project that I personally use to learn and experiment features implementation and 3D Rendering pipeline architecture and manipulation
+⚡ I am Co-founder of [Overload Engine](https://github.com/adriengivry/Overload) an open-source game engine project initiated during my studies and now a community project that I personally use to learn and experiment features implementation and 3D Rendering pipeline architecture and manipulation

-💡 During my free time, I work on my personal Game Engine and 3D Programming projects
+💡 During my free time, I work on my personal Game Engine, 3D Programming projects and generic Game Systems

-🚀 You can take a look at my [Portfolio](https://maxbrun.wixsite.com/maxbrundevelopment)\
-I am also working on a new portfolio website with a blog part where I will share my 3D programming knowledge through different articles.
+🚀 You can take a look at my [Portfolio](https://maxbrundev.com) I am also working on a new portfolio website with a blog part where I will share my 3D programming knowledge through different articles.

-📧 maxbrundev@gmail.com
+📧 contact@maxbrundev.com

-**WIP HYPE** 😄

 <table>
   <tr>